 How do I join my friend’s team?

 - Option #1: If you know the name of the team, type it into the IMLeagues search bar at the top of the screen.
-When you select the team, you'll see a green Join Team button in the top right corner.
+When you select the team, you'll see a Team Options button in the top right corner; just select Join Team from the ensuing drop-down list.
 (Clicking that button sends the team captain a request to add you to the team; some captains have set up their teams to auto-accept new members, while others want to add members individually).

 I want to play, but don't have a team.
 What can I do?

 - Option #1: Contact your Unit Manager and let them know you're looking to play!
 (Confused?
 See below.)